liam-ilan/crumb/README.md

 "\e[31mthis text is in red\e[0m"
 ```

-Escape codes in crumb are equivalent to their respective C escape codes.
+Escape codes in Crumb are equivalent to their respective C escape codes.
 The list of supported escape codes is:
 ```
 "\a"
 "\b"